fleetdm/fleet/docs/infrastructure/installing-kolide.md

 All of these are served via a built-in HTTP server, so there is no need for complex web server configurations.
 Once you've installed the `kolide` binary and it's infrastructure dependencies as illustrated below, refer to the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) documentation for information on how to use and configure the Kolide application.

+## Kolide Quickstart

+Kolide provides a [quickstart script](https://github.com/kolide/kolide-quickstart) that is the quickest way to get a demo Kolide instance up and running.
+For easiest install, see the instructions provided on your [Kolide license page](https://kolide.co/account/product-and-license#quick-start).

+Note that the quickstart is not intended to be a production deployment.
+If you would like a production deployment, please choose one of the methods below.

 ## Installing the Kolide binary

 Because everyone's infrastructure is different, there are a multiple options available for installing the Kolide binary.